7 of the Best Festive Foods to Try at European Christmas Markets

 If you could bottle Christmas, it would taste like Gluhwein.
 This warm syrupy drink is a Bavarian Christmas Market staple and boasts all the festive flavours that this season has to offer: cinnamon, oranges, cloves, and a good glug of red wine (unless you’re opting for the alcohol-free version, known as Kinder Punch).
 Gently heated, Gluhwein will keep your fingers warm after a ‘tough’ day of shopping at the European Christmas Markets.

 Try gluhwein on our German Fairytale Christmas Tour.

 Pronounced panet-ton-e, this sweet Italian fruit loaf is served and eaten at New Year, as well as Christmas.
 Like fruit cake, panettone is packed with dried fruits and has a warming zesty orange taste.
 The thicker, bread-like consistency is a winter treat for chilly Italian days.
 Try a slice with fresh coffee.

-Enjoy panettone on our French and Italian Christmas Markets Tour.
+Enjoy panettone on our Christmas in an Italian Castle tour.

 4. Swiss Hot Chocolate

 The Swiss have a long-standing relationship with chocolate, so expect some of the richest, most delicious hot chocolate in Europe.
 You better sample several, just to make sure we’re telling the truth!
 Whether you’re skiing in the Swiss Alps or browsing the markets, shrug off the cold with a mug of gooey, warm hot chocolate.
 Extra marshmallows are a must, obviously.